Malacath-92/Proxy-PDF-Maker/README.md

 ### Cards Size
 Gives you information about how big the cards will be once printed, this is the full grid per-page.
 Not the individual cards.

+### Export Exact Guides
+Enables exporting an `.svg` file next to the exported `.pdf` which contains exact guides of the cards, including rounded corners.
+These can for example be imported into software that operates automatic cutting machines (e.g. Silhouette Studio).

 ### Enable Guides
 Enables cutting guides, by default those are black-white guides.
 They are always in the corners of the cards to mark the exact size of a card.